Forricide/still-feel-alive/Chapter 7.md

 "Why?"

 "Are you asking why I thought there might be a tattoo?
 Newter and I both have one.
-We are referred to as 'case fifty-threes', or by many, monsters.
-We are parahumans, but with physical deformities.
-Neither of us have any memories of our lives previous to being... like we are now."
+We are referred to as 'case fifty-threes', or by many, as monsters.
+Parahumans with physical deformities.
+And neither of us have any memories of our lives previous to being... like we are now."

+He stops, looking at her.
+If there's any emotion involved in talking about such sensitive topics, it doesn't show.

+"I don't have any... deformities.
+As you put it."

+Gregor nods.
+"And you do not have the tattoo, either.
+You are not one of us.
+I am sorry for presuming otherwise."

+"It's okay.
+You thought that was the case, because I can't remember anything?"

+*Not* anything, a little voice in her head says. *There are still some memories left.*